of the undergraduate Class of 2021 secured career outcomes as of six-months of graduation

 The environmental engineering bachelor’s program at Stevens has a strong foundation in process design, using material balance and reactor theory to integrate principles of physicochemical equilibrium and chemical and microbial kinetics to design treatment processes and analyze phenomena in the environment.

-The program offers flexible courses that give students a broader study of environmental biology than other universities by including microbiology, ecology, and toxicology, and culminates with a project-oriented, two-semester senior capstone design course focused around physicochemical and biochemical processes.
-Students also have the opportunity to develop critical thinking skills by conducting cutting-edge research in state-of-the-art facilities such as the Center for Environmental Systems.
+The program offers flexible courses that give you a broader study of environmental biology than other universities by including microbiology, ecology, and toxicology.
+The program culminates with a project-oriented, two-semester senior capstone design course focused around physicochemical and biochemical processes.
+You'll also have the opportunity to develop critical thinking skills by conducting cutting-edge research in state-of-the-art facilities such as the Center for Environmental Systems.

 Located on the banks of the Hudson River, just minutes away from New York City and the Atlantic Ocean, Stevens is a prime location for the study of environmental engineering.
 Partnerships with the Port Authority of New York and New Jersey, the New Jersey Department of Transportation, and the United States Coast Guard provide ample opportunity for students to gain hands-on experience and develop projects that have a direct impact on the metropolitan waterfront.